 Insurance for young drivers used to be, and still is in some cases, a tricky thing.
 Poor statistics on young drivers have resulted in high premiums making it almost impossible for young drivers to afford to be on the road without some assistance.
 And it’s no different for those drivers looking for young motor trade insurance.

-Under 25 motor trade insurance is available however, and even though it still might cost slightly more, insurance companies are becoming more accommodating.
+Young motor traders insurance is available however, and even though it still might cost slightly more, insurance companies are becoming more accommodating.

 You will need motor trade insurance if: You have a business where your staff drive your vehicles or customer’s vehicles, such as; a garage, a valet service, a scrap yard, repossession company or vehicle restoration business.